Choose Your Own Adventure

 Movie Buff

 Hong Kong has produced its fair share of cinematic classics thanks to legendary directors like Wong Kar-wai.
-Relive iconic scenes from movies such as Chungking Express at the 47.
-Mid-Levels Escalator (Jubilee St, Central) or take home a Chinese cheongsam from 48.
+Relive iconic scenes from movies such as Chungking Express at the 64.
+Mid-Levels Escalator (Jubilee St, Central) or take home a Chinese cheongsam from 65.
 Linva Tailor (38 Cochrane Street, Central, +852 2544 2456), which famously made the gorgeous costumes for Wong’s romantic drama In the Mood for Love.
+Then, head to 66.
+Wing Lee Street (Wing Lee St, Tai Ping Shan, Sheung Wan) to admire the row of 1950s Chinese-style “tong lau” (old terraced tenement buildings) featured in the film Echoes of the Rainbow.

 Spiritual Guidance